bmirzo/salary-prediction-linear-regression/README.md

 # 📈 Salary Prediction Using Linear Regression

 This project demonstrates a simple **linear regression model** that predicts an employee's **salary** based on their **years of experience**.
-It is a clean, beginner-friendly machine learning example suitable for portfolio use and data science interview preparation.

 ---